 www.boutiquetricot.com

-In the digital store I try to recreate a 360-degree experience, introducing the customer to various concepts, from the ideas of the designer to what drives us to buy the right trend.
+In the digital store, I try to recreate a 360-degree experience, introducing the customer to various concepts, from the ideas of the designer to what drives us to buy the right trend.
 The figure of the buyer is important to feature because s/he is the expert who knows both the products and the market.
 Being able to support and demonstrate the entire supply chain is the challenge; a fil rouge that connects the buying process to the platform is necessary.
 Social networks are very important, they are the perfect union between idea and reality.
-However, I believe a digital store without a physical one does not have as much credibility ... touch the products with one’s hands is still relevant.
+However, I believe a digital store without a physical one does not have as much credibility ... being able to touch the products with one’s hands is still relevant.

 MAX HEIMANN, MANAGING DIRECTOR, MANUFACTUM, VARIOUS LOCATIONS, GERMANY